I’m of the opinion that legumes are the most underrated and underappreciated food group.

 For this reason, among others, it has been demonstrated that consuming about 5 cups of cooked legumes per week can significantly improve markers of blood sugar control in those living with diabetes.

 It doesn’t stop there though, swapping in ½ cup of legumes for a similar quantity of rice or potatoes on a daily basis has been demonstrated to lower type 2 diabetes risk in those who don’t already have it.

 4. Legumes Are High In Nutrients Canadians Fall Short In:

 On a population level zinc and magnesium are two of a group of nutrients that may be at higher risk of underconsumption.

 Both of these nutrients are important and garner a great deal of scientific spotlight, a point hammered home by the fact they are both present in the top 10 selling supplements list on Amazon.ca.

 Not to mention the fact that legumes are also exceptional sources of other nutrients of concern including calcium, potassium and dietary fibre.

 Calcium and potassium play a unique role in helping manage blood pressure (which is the #1 reason for a medication prescription in Canada) whereas calcium and fibre may work in tandem to reduce colorectal cancer risk (the third most common form of cancer and the type of cancer with perhaps the strongest dietary link).

-So you can see here clearly that legumes benefits manifest both in terms of health in the short and long-term.
+It is quite clear that legumes benefits manifest both in terms of health in the short and long-term.

 Andy De Santis RD MPH